-It is hoped that when the new curriculum is started that the new student district nurse, when returning from her last three months supervision, will be able to look forward to working closely with her nursing officer.
-This supervision will, in my opinion, mean at least eight onehour sessions with the student.
+It is hoped that when the new curriculum is commenced that the new student district nurse, when returning for her last three months supervision, will be able to look forward to working closely with her nursing officer.

+This supervision will, in my opinion, mean at least 8 one-hour sessions with the student.

 To be able to do this, the nursing officer must have a complete understanding of the aims and objectives of district nurse training and know of the standards of care required in particular situations.
 This will mean a total review of the work of the nursing officer no less so that appropriate counselling, supervision, and instruction, can be given to the student.

 I do hope that this practice will then overspill to her other nurse colleagues that she supervises.

-There will be much more freedom for education centres to offer comprehensive system of education to new district nurse students.
+There will be much more freedom for education centres to offer a comprehensive system of education to new district nurse students.
 The new outlined curriculum allows for a larger measure of experimentation, both in the way the subject is taught and the content of the subject matter.

 By then, the district nursing statutory committee will be mainly interested in the overall aims and objectives of the education centres and assessment of these objectives in the student at the end of the course.

-Approval of education centres, therefore, will be on a basis of what type of student will emerge after training and the type and qualification of staff supporting the student, both in the centre and the Authority.
+Approval of education centres, therefore, will be on a basis of what type of student will emerge after training and the type and qualification of staff supporting the student, both in the centre and in the Authority.

 There will, of course, be great interest shown in the overall aims and objectives detailed in the centre's submission to the statutory committee.

-The 1980s may even see these centres carrying out their final examinations.
+The 1980's may even see these centres carrying out their final examinations.

-Second level nursing in the community
+SECOND LEVEL NURSING IN THE COMMUNITY

-Here, I am on new, untrodden, sacred ground.
+Here I am on new, untroden, sacred ground.
 I will, however, propose to you this afternoon a re-structuring of the Community Nursing Service.
-I take comfort in the fact that as a non-expert in these matters, I can suggest what, to the experts, may be heresy without being unduly perturbed.
+I take comfort in the fact that as a non-expert in these matters, I can suggest what to the experts may be hearsay without being unduly perturbed.
 My suggestions may, however, make even the experts re-examine their present position.

-I therefore propose for the 1980s one grade of nurse to carry out a major nursing function: namely, to care for people under directions of a higher authority.
-I have called this new nurse a "District Staff Nurse".
-The basic qualification would be either SRN/RGN or SEN (General).
-She would work in:
+I therefore propose for the 1980's one grade of nurse to carry out a major nursing function, namely, to care for people under directions of a higher authority.
+I have called this new nurse a District Staff Nurse.
+The basic qualification would be either SRN/RGN or SEN(G).
+She would work:

-- (a) a doctor's surgery;
+- (a) in a doctor's surgery

-- (b) a surgery and the community;
+- (b) in a surgery and the community

-- (c) the community all of the time;
+- (c) in the community all of the time

-- (d) the clinic;
+- (d) in the clinic

-- (e) the school health service;
+- (e) in the school health service

-- (f) nurse specialist from hospital: eg,

-stoma therapist, renal dialysis nurse.
+- (f) nurse specialist from hospital, i.e. stoma therapist, renal dialysis nurse.

 All would require mandatory training.
-It is to my mind almost unbelievable how we put some patients at risk by not insisting on proper post-basic preparation for all nurses meeting with patients in the community.
+It is to my mind almost unbelievable how we put some patients at risk by not insisting on proper post-basic preparation for all nurses meeting with patients in the Community.

 A basic requirement for all the new district staff nurses would be to have had three years training and experience in the hospital nursing services.
-This would include State Enrolled nurses.
+This would include state enrolled nurses.
 This would be a requirement before entry into the community nursing services.
 The reason, I suggest, is that this would better secure a nurse with a certain maturity towards nursing and to people in general.